Lectures on Foliation Dynamics: Barcelona 2010: Entropy and Exponent

+Combining Theorem~\ref{thm-HL2000} with the previous remarks yields Theorem~\ref{thm-main3}.
 Theorem~\ref{thm-HL2000} is the basis for the somewhat-cryptic Problem~\ref{prob-gecoho} given at the start of this section.
-The assumption that the class $[\eta] \in H^1(M, \F)$ is non-trivial on a set of positive Lebesgue measure leads to positive entropy, suggests the question whether there are other such classes, and to what extent their values in cohomology are related to foliation dynamics.
+The assumption that the class $[\eta] \in H^1(M, \F)$ is non-trivial on a set of positive Lebesgue measure leads to positive entropy, and raises the question whether there are other leafwise cohomology classes, possibly of higher degrees, which if non-trivial have implications for the foliation dynamics.

 In general, the results of this section are just part of a more general ``Pesin Theory for foliations'' as sketched in the author's overview paper \cite{Hurder1988}, whose study continues to yield new insights into the dynamical properties of foliations for which $\HF$ is non-empty.
 There is much work left to do!